aboutaaron/quizito/README.md

 ```

 ### Watching for state
-newsquiz.js uses an implementation of [Object.watch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) to monitor various object properties.
-This is primarily used to watch the value of the "state" property that tracks where the user is in the question. `NewsQuiz.state` will hold the following values:
+`newsquiz.js` uses an implementation of [Object.watch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) to monitor various object properties.
+This is primarily used to watch the "state" of the quiz. `NewsQuiz.state` will hold the following values:

-    start: for when the quiz is first initialized
+- **'start'**: for when the quiz is first initialized
-    active: state for when the quiz is being taken
+- **'active'**: state for when the quiz is being taken
-    finished: fires after the the last question is answer and the results are displayed
+- **'finished'**: fires after the the last question is answer and the results are displayed

 So, if you wanted to do something based on the various quiz states, you'd write the following: